Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Background: SPH full order model

 Here, the kernel takes in discrete arguments, hence the subscript notational convention $W_{ij}(\lVert \bm{x}_i - \bm{x}_j\rVert, h)$ is adopted.
 The gradient of a function can similarly be approximated by

 where the $n-$dimensional Cartesian gradient operator, $\nabla_i:=\{\frac{\partial}{\partial x_i^n}\}$, acts on the $i$\textsuperscript{th} particle position vector.
-It is important to highlight that Eq.~\ref{eqn:smoothing_function_interpolation} is a summation interpolation and so is Eq.~\ref{eqn:smoothing_function_gradient_interpolation}, where the product of $f(\bm{x}_j)V_j$ weighs the interpolation function, $W_{ij}(\lVert \bm{x}_i - \bm{x}_j \rVert, h)$.
-This interpolatory property will be a cornerstone in the development of reference spaces in Section \ref{Section:PBROM}.
-The SPH approximation and interpolation is illustrated in Fig.~\ref{fig:sphInterpolation_figure}.
+It is important to highlight that Eq.~\ref{eqn:smoothing_function_interpolation} is a summation interpolation as is Eq.~\ref{eqn:smoothing_function_gradient_interpolation}, where the product of $f(\bm{x}_j)V_j$ weighs the interpolation function, $W_{ij}(\lVert \bm{x}_i - \bm{x}_j \rVert, h)$.
+This interpolatory property is a cornerstone in the development of reference spaces in Section \ref{Section:PBROM}.
+Figure \ref{fig:sphInterpolation_figure} illustrates the SPH approximation and interpolation scheme.
 Finally, for notational convenience the upper limit ${\mathcal{N}_{\Omega_s}^i}$ in the summation interpolation and the arguments in the smoothing kernel are implied and omitted for the remainder of this paper.